West Bend, Wisconsin: Industrialization and post-war growth

 In the 1890s, West Bend's economy began to transition from a rural market town to an industrial community.
 Early manufacturers included the Schmidt and Stork Wagon Company; the Enger-Kress Pocketbook Company, which moved its operations to West Bend in 1884; the West Bend Aluminum Company, which began manufacturing low-cost aluminum utensils in 1911; and Amity Leather, which was founded in West Bend in 1915 and was once the world's largest manufacturer of leather billfolds.
 Other 20th century manufacturers in West Bend included Pick Manufacturing Company, which fabricated automotive parts; Gehl Brothers Manufacturing Company, which produced construction and agricultural equipment; and West Bend Concrete Products.

 Barton also benefited from West Bend's growth in the early 20th century, and the community incorporated as the Village of Barton in 1925.
 However, the village existed for fewer than four decades before being annexed by the City of West Bend on November 1, 1961.

 During World War II, West Bend experienced labor shortages because many local men had been conscripted into the military.
 In 1944 and 1945, Pick Manufacturing Company and the West Bend Canning Company addressed labor shortages by contracting German prisoners of war from local POW camps in Little Kohler and Rockfield.

 West Bend experienced dramatic population growth during the post–World War II economic expansion.
 As automobiles became more commonplace, more people moved to West Bend and commuted for work, taking advantage of new roads such as U.S. Route 45, which connected West Bend to Milwaukee.
 Between 1950 and 1990 the population more than tripled from 6,849 to 23,916, and the city annexed land from the surrounding towns as well as the Village of Barton.

-The West Bend tornado on April 4, 1981, struck the city, killing three people and injuring over 100 more.
+The West Bend tornado on April 4, 1981, struck the city, killing 3 people directly and 3 indirectly (totaling 6 deaths), and injuring either 53 or more than 100 (estimates from different sources differ).
 There is a monument at a park near Green Tree Elementary School.